IndianaBonesUrMom/ESX_Vehicletrunk/README.md

 And run the /cvrtdb command code

 Features:
 1. One player can access one trunk at a time
-2. Item limit.
+2. Storage for cash, black money, items and weapons
 3. Only one JSON entry per vehicle (have to get rid of the owned vehicles callback too.)
 4. Entries for stolen vehicles are removed on each restart
 5. Players can't search locked vehicles